 For students who will participate in exchange programs recognized by the Faculty in the third trimester and therefore cannot attend the additional examination at the abovementioned dates, special arrangement will be made between the instructor and the student.
 Students that fall in this category should let the instructor know within 7 days of their grade being posted on Campus Global.

 5. Bibliography - Textbook

-There is no mandatory textbook for the course.
-A suggested reading is
+There is a mandatory textbook for the course:

 Reframing Organizations: Artistry, Choice and Leadership, 4th Edition